marigold-dev/gas-station/docs/src/library.md

 ## Getting started

-To enhance the user experience, we have developed two SDKs (for now) to integrate into your web applications.
-They will facilitate easy interaction with the Gas Station.
-Currently, we have developed an SDK for Typescript and another one for Unity.
+We propose two SDKs (in TypeScript and in Unity) to use the Gas Station from your applications.

 ### Typescript

 #### Installation

-To install the Typescript SDK, run :
+To install the Typescript SDK in your project, run:

 ```bash
 npm install --save @marigold-dev/gas-station-lib